gnolang/gno/docs/getting-started/local-setup/creating-a-keypair.md

 signing messages and transactions for the aforementioned address, proving a user has ownership over it.

-Let's see how we can use `gnokey` to generate a keypair.
+Let's see how we can use `gnokey` to generate a Gno keypair locally.

 ## Generating a keypair